ASOS is one of the leading fast fashion companies in the world. Why? Largely because they are a convenient quick-stop shopping experience.

 The Results: ASOS Sustainability Score

-Transparency: 6/14
+Transparency: 9/14

-A brand can be awarded up to 14 points within our transparency category, let’s break that down for ASOS.
+A brand can be awarded up to 14 points within our transparency category, letโs break that down for ASOS.

-The Transparency category includes subcontracting — subcontracting is when a company like ASOS hires a factory to do work, and that factory, in turn, hires people outside of the factory to do that work.
+Subcontracting is when a company like ASOS hires a factory to do work, and that factory, in turn, hires people outside of the factory to do that work.
 The problem with this is that subcontractors usually do their work from home and are paid even less than the factory workers.

 This is a recipe for slave labor and most fast fashion companies do this!
 The issue with subcontracting stems from the fact that the company cannot ensure that those workers are being treated fairly and working in safe environments.
 ASOS does acknowledge that there is in fact a problem with subcontracting, but they do not go on to say how they are working towards fixing this issue within their brand.